heptarch/heptarch.github.io/drafts/demon.md

 "Because you---or rather, I---cannot be saddled with that and expect a chair at Edinburgh."

-"But child---"
+"But the child---"

 "---will be well-loved by my parents.
-And my father can perhaps arrange something in the parish register."
+And my father can perhaps arrange something in the parish register; I will make sure of it."

 <p align="center">
   ⁂